dpvtank/Balzac/index.md

     </audio>
 </figure>

-More than there, there is a disconnect between business & people.
+More than ever, there is a disconnect between business & people.
 Leadership and staff.
 Parents from their kids.
 What we need is a Dharmic Lens again to remake our businesses, societies, & families.
 It is a millennia old way of viewing ourselves, the people around us, and a way to see, think and live in this world.

 By day, my primary work is in sales and marketing strategy.
 I’ve spent 6+ years doing sales and marketing in Fortune 500 companies as well as startups.
 I also consult with and advise startups to do the same.
 You can see a more professional breakdown of my work on [LinkedIn](https://www.linkedin.com/in/dtankco).